dustMason/redisbetween/README.md

 # redisbetween

 This is a connection pooling proxy for redis.
-It was originally built for an application that was hitting connection limits against its redis clusters.
+It was originally built because the Monorail was hitting AWS elasticache connection limits against its redis clusters.
 Its purpose is to solve a specific problem: many application processes that cannot otherwise share a connection pool need to connect to a single redis cluster.